henry2004y/MGSolver/README.md

 ## Getting Started

 This code is completely in OOP.
-For the 1D case, start from:
+Choose the dimension you are aimed for, and start from:
 ```
 TestCycle.run;
 ```

 All the parameters are set in 'Options.m'.
+Currently weight Jacobi and two types of Gauss-Seidal smoother are implemented.

 ### Prerequisites